 We have presented two options below, but you can make arrangements with other private insurance agencies.
 No matter which insurance policy you purchase, it is important that you familiarize yourself with the details of the plan before you buy it.

 Purchasing private coverage through David Cummings Insurance Services

 David Cummings Insurance Services (DCIS) is an insurance brokerage specializing in health insurance.
-DCIS offers a range of temporary private health insurance options to cover the MSP waiting period, including an emergency medical plan that is offered at a discounted rate for UBC faculty and staff (includes Visiting Faculty).
+DCIS offers a range of temporary private health insurance options to cover the MSP waiting period.

 This plan generally has some limitations for coverage of pre-existing medical conditions and on coverage for pregnancy and childbirth.
 However, there are coverage options available and it is important for you to discuss your particular circumstances with the DCIS agent to ensure you get the right coverage for you and your dependents.